 While the idea behind breast cancer awareness month (October 2020) is to support and remember those who have battled, or been affected by the devastating disease, the sentiment often gets buried beneath an avalanche of pink ribbons.

-An estimated 266,120 women will be diagnosed with breast cancer in 2018 – 40,920 – or over 15 percent will not survive.
+An estimated 325,010* women will be diagnosed with breast cancer in 2020 – and approximately 42,170 will not survive.
 The problem with these statistics is that they are just numbers.
 They don’t have names, faces, or voices to show us what they’ve been through.
 Cold hard breast cancer facts reduce the individual experience of every victim to nothing but numbers, and make us forget what we’re supposed to remember.

-To conceptualize 40,920 people – imagine two Madison Square Gardens filled to capacity.
+To conceptualize 42,170 people – imagine two Madison Square Gardens filled to capacity.
 That’s how many women will die from breast cancer just this year.
-That means something.

-Whatever you do for Breast Cancer Awareness Month 2018 – make it meaningful.
-Don’t just “think pink” – do something.
+Whatever you do for Breast Cancer Awareness Month 2020 – make it meaningful.
+Don’t just “think pink” for breast cancer– do something.

 * From BreastCancer.Org.
 Total number reflects an estimated 276,480 new cases of invasive breast cancer along with 48,530 new cases of non-invasive (in situ) breast cancer.